mikebrady/nqptp/README.md

 };
 ```

 Clock records that are not updated for a period are deleted.
 ## Known Issues
-* `nqptp` has not been checked or audited for security issues.
+* `nqptp` has not been thoroughly checked or audited for security issues.
 Note that it runs in `root` mode on FreeBSD.
 * It's probably buggy!
 * `nqptp` does not take advantage of hardware timestamping.